(The site is under reconstruction, but content can be viewed in this pre-alpha version)

 Analysis increasingly, I’m sorry to say, takes second place to assertion of the world as the observer “knows” it to be.

 Mark Galeotti, Clinical Professor in Global Affairs at the Center for Global Affairs, NYU School of Professional Studies, New York University.

 2 March 2015

-Our 2016 series Before Fake News therefore drills down into trends which in some cases go back decades or even centuries to the very beginning of European modernisation to provide more insight.
+Our 2016 series Before Fake News, with occasional updates and additions, therefore drills down into trends which in some cases go back decades or even centuries to the very beginning of European modernisation to provide more insight.

-We have also added a new rubric on Junk Education as an occasional critique of the staggering amount of bad thinking, emotion and often appalling general knowledge now regularly offered up by even “respectable” and “reputable” organisations and publications:
+We have also added a new rubric entitled Junk Education as an occasional critique of the staggering amount of bad thinking, emotion and often appalling levels of general knowledge now regularly offered up by even “respectable” and “reputable” organisations and publications:

-The discussion is the barest introduction to issues that deserve and have received innumerable longer and more detailed discussions — as well as brief and terrifying uninformed and opinionated ones in the mass media.” (our emphasis)
+The discussion is the barest introduction to issues that deserve and have received innumerable longer and more detailed discussions — as well as brief and terrifying uninformed and opinionated ones in the mass media. (emphasis added)

 Alan Ryan, On Politics: A History of Political Thought from Herodotus to the Present, 2012, pp. 978-9.